-If you applied before 21 August 2023, (or if you are an applicant receiving a disabled benefit applying to scrap your nominated driver's vehicle) as part of meeting the eligibility criteria for the scheme, you must provide proof that you are in receipt of one of the state benefits listed in the application process.
-These documents may include 'special category' data as defined under UK GDPR.
-We process this information under substantial public interest condition, specifically government purposes under Schedule 1 paragraph 6 of the Data Protection Act 2018.
+If you applied before 21 August 2023, (or if you are an applicant receiving a disabled benefit applying to scrap your nominated driver's vehicle) as part of meeting the eligibility criteria for the scheme you were asked to provide proof that you were in receipt of one of the state benefits listed in the application process.
+These documents may have included 'special category' data as defined under UK GDPR.
+We process this information under the 'substantial public interest' condition, specifically 'statutory and government purposes' found under Schedule 1 paragraph 6 of the Data Protection Act 2018.
 If you submitted proof of entitlement to child benefit, the document included award details containing personal information about your child.
 We securely retain this information as supporting evidence for your application.
 We appreciate this kind of information is particularly sensitive and reassure you that it is not used by TfL for any other purpose at any time, nor shared with any third parties.